tasmim-tahsin/IceCreamShopManagementSystem-DB/README.md

 This is a SQL database project that aims to provide a simple and efficient way to manage an ice cream shop.
 The system includes features to manage inventory, customer orders, and employee information.

 ### Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a idea of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 **In order to run this project, you will need the following:**

 - A computer running Windows, MacOS or Linux.